Direct estimation of arbitrary observables of an oscillator

 This ability to reliably extract the non-Gaussianity rank can also reveal subtle imperfections in the resource state that are otherwise not obvious.
-For instance, we investigate a target state of $(|0\rangle + | 3\rangle)/\sqrt{2}$ in the oscillator and use the observable $\langle \Xi_3 + \lambda \Pi_4\rangle$ with $\Xi_3 \equiv |3\rangle\langle0| + |0\rangle\langle3|$, which captures the coherence of the quantum superposition, to infer its rank.
-Experimentally, we prepare the target state in the oscillator using a numerically optimized state-transfer pulse~\cite{heeres2017implementing} and then induce a dephasing mechanism on the cavity via a strong readout pulse which perturbs the oscillator frequency due to a transmon-mediated cross-Kerr interaction~\cite{sm}.
-The reconstructed Wigner of the resulting dephased state is shown in Fig.~\ref{fig3}c with fidelity $0.79(2)$ to the ideal target state.
-We then perform OREO and directly probe the value of $\langle \Xi_3 + \lambda \Pi_4\rangle$.
-The outcome, shown in Fig.~\ref{fig3}d, is consistently below the threshold and in close agreement with the full reconstructed density matrix (dotted line), providing a clear indication of the loss of quantum coherence and the corresponding non-Gaussianity rank due to this induced dephasing effect.
-In contrast, the Wigner function of the reconstructed density matrix (Fig.~\ref{fig3}c) still shows three well-defined negative regions that may lead to a naive conclusion that the state has rank 3.
-Therefore, this example highlights the ability of OREO as a reliable and sensitive diagnosis tool to assess the coherence of non-Gaussian resource states.
+For instance, we investigate a target state of $(|0\rangle + | 3\rangle)/\sqrt{2}$ in the oscillator and use a novel observable $\langle \Xi_3 + \lambda \Pi_4\rangle$ with $\Xi_3 \equiv |3\rangle\langle0| + |0\rangle\langle3|$, which captures the coherence of the quantum superposition, to infer its non-Gaussian coherence rank~\cite{kovalenko2025quantum, asenbeck2025hierarchical, lachman2025hierarchies}.
+Experimentally, we prepare the target state in the oscillator using a numerically optimized state-transfer pulse~\cite{heeres2017implementing} and then induce a dephasing mechanism on the cavity via a strong pulse on the readout resonator, corresponding to the oscillator's coherence time of $T^{\text{strong}}_{\phi,c}\approx42$~$\mu$s~\cite{sm}.
+The reconstructed Wigner function of state under strong dephasing drive is shown in Fig.~\ref{fig3}c with fidelity $0.79(2)$ to the ideal target state.
+It shows three well-defined negative regions that may lead to a naive conclusion that the state has rank 3.
+In contrast, when we use OREO to directly probe $\langle \Xi_3 + \lambda \Pi_4\rangle$, the outcome, shown in Fig.~\ref{fig3}d, indicates that the state with strong dephasing drive is consistently below the threshold.
+This is consistent with the knowledge that strong dephasing has been induced on the cavity state, which should reduce the corresponding non-Gaussianity coherence rank.
+Furthermore, as we reduce the strength of the dephasing drive, which results in an improved coherence time of $T^{\text{weak}}_{\phi,c}\approx263$~$\mu$s~\cite{sm}, the values of $\langle \Xi_3 + \lambda \Pi_4\rangle$ obtained via OREO increase in accordance and approach the threshold for rank 3.
+We include data from different iterations of this measurement to verify the consistency and accuracy of the process.
+Although several of these points marginally cross the calculated threshold, we do not have statistically significant evidence to conclude its coherence rank with certainty.
+Nonetheless, this example highlights the ability of OREO as a sensitive diagnosis tool to assess the coherence of non-Gaussian states.